 4. When Making Appointments….Whether making a doctor, dentist, salon reservations or other appointments, coordinate setting up your appt. and in case you have to cancel or change the date, don’t let it be at the last minute.
 Always try to get in contact or call at the least a 24 hours before or as soon as possible.
 Being considerate of the schedule and time of the professional and those on a waiting list, someone like yourself may be in need for that time-space.
 Always keep appt.
 Reminders on your calendar to help you remember appointments, errands and chores, that need to get done or any event, birthdays or activities (dates and times).

 5. Go Through Refrigerator Each Day….Clean out your refrigerator (check expiration dates), get rid of old or spoiling food.
 Wipe clean the insides daily or weekly, so it doesn’t become a hugh job later.
 Arrange food closer to the front on the shelves to be eaten first, so you can use them up and to help you recall what you have, so to remember what you have or need at the store to buy what you need to make meals.
 These are ways foods get eaten and doesn’t spoil, just sitting in there and be wasted.
 Try and keep food organized, where you can see them all, don’t buy so much food at one time (things go bad and have expiration dates).
 Buy what you will eat within 3-5 days (even with sealed saved left-over’s), that way you’ll be buying and eating fresh.
-Remember to also, periodically check expiration dates on spices, packaged and can goods etc.
+Remember to check dates on foodstuffs you buy from stores and also, periodically check expiration dates on your stored spices, packaged and can goods etc.

 6. Write Contents & Dates on Foods….
-Use painters tape (it sticks, but comes off easy, area must be completely dry to stick), write on the ‘painters-tape’ to place upon container of food or other items of what the contents are, date made or write “eat by” a specify date.
-It can be used on various surfaces without ruining them when removing, so it is good to be able to write on with a pen or marker, to leave a message as well.
+Use painters tape (it sticks, but comes off easy, area must be completely dry to stick) write on the ‘painters-tape’ to put upon container of food or other items of what the contents are, date made or write “eat by” a specify date.
+It can be used on various surfaces without ruining them when removing, it is good to be able to write on with a pen or marker, to leave a message to others as well.
 This way you can remember something about an item on the refrigerator or to help relay something and communicate with other’s you may live with.

 8. Water Pitcher to Collect Unused Water….Find a water pitcher or container that you can leave-out on the counter as you collect glasses of un-finished water (or plastic bottles of un-finished purified water), dump the water into pitcher as you find them or round them up, before dumping out or throwing away and soon you will be able to re-use that water to water plants, to cleaning or (preferably purified water) for pets.
 Keep a habit of turning-off running water at sinks, hoses and etc. when washing hands and such.
 Just amazing how much water we waste.

-11. Laundry, Dish Soap (Using Way too much)….I have found that most of us use the wrong amount or use too much laundry detergent, dish soap, liquid hand or body soap and even shampoo.
-Laundry detergent is used as directed and for smaller load use less.
-Whatever is left in the detergent plastic container (when empty), fill container with some hot water, shake and pour in sink, in toilet to scrub with to clean or to clean hand washing of clothing etc..
+12. Laundry, Dish Soap (Using Way too much)….I have found that most of us use the wrong amount or use too much laundry detergent, dish soap, liquid hand or body soap and even shampoo.
+Laundry detergent is used as directed and for smaller load use (divide out clothing and items by material & color and make smaller loads instead of 1 extra large load, as they will clean better and then while one load is washing, another can be drying.
+Whatever is left in the detergent plastic container (when empty) fill container with some hot water, shake and pour in sink, in toilet to scrub with to clean or to clean hand washing of clothing etc..
 Liquid-dish soap, hand soap and shampoo can be a bit trickier, as we squirt or pour those into our hands, try using less at a time because it still will work.

 14. Make Efforts to Save Some Money….
 Even if you can only put aside a small amount from your paycheck or earnings.
 Each week put it into a safe, a savings account, safety deposit box, (somewhere not easily taken or stolen) and wherever it will be safe and you won’t be inclined to easily take it out (only for an emergency, but then build up again).
 Let it be saved and build to larger amounts, even if it is difficult to do, it will add up.
 Don’t buy a lot of inexpensive little things, if you have your goal set on a bigger more useful item.
 Find ways to be able to save, go without something or learn more to earn more.

-17. Think & Remember About Animals and Pets….Our pets (whatever they are dogs, cats, all animals), look at us for direction and for help.
+18. Think & Remember About Animals and Pets….Our pets (whatever they are dogs, cats, all animals), look at us for direction and for help.
 They may not be able to speak in the same manner we do, but they have much emotions, expression, much and feelings.
 In fact, they have similar emotions as; they get scared, often worry, have anxiety, they want to help, they get angry, they are sad, they can get depressed, they get lonely and they like having fun, can get thirsty, hungry, cold and hot and etc.. and we can see this, in observing them.
 They need to be shown and taught things too.
-Many a times they are punished or yelled at, when they are just trying to relay what their needs are, they may have to go to the bathroom or are thirsty or hungry etc. Keeping them on some type of schedule in feeding them and being able to go out and go to the bathroom and eliminate.
+Many a times they are punished or yelled at, when they are just trying to relay what their needs are, they may have to go to the bathroom or are thirsty or hungry etc. Keeping them on some type of schedule in feeding them and being able to go out and go to the bathroom and eliminate, so they can depend upon it.
 That way they’ll know they will get food and get to go out to the bathroom..
 They may claw at you, bark or mis-behave or do something, anything to get you attention, so that you can help them.
+Give them time to go to bathroom when out, you can get to know when out on walks the signs they have to poo by noting what their behind (anus) looks like, take notice before thry go, it may have a certain color or puffiness, (i know that may sound gtoss, but sadly if theyhad to go and was taken in too soon, it’s not their fault if they have an accident!

 C .STAR.
 V